Nifrec/snakes_spn/spn_case_study/modelling_decisions.md

 of Gba2/attractors to increase the rate of inhibition!
 So in version 5, the rates of both inhibition transitions only depend on the concentration of active Gr.

+## Within and between cells
+Some places of the Petri-Net (the concentrations Gba, Pdn, GbPdn, Gr, etc.) refer to phenomena inside a cell, while others (neutrophil attraction, inflammation signals) are present on a higher abstraction level.
+This is not problematic: all values are relative, so one may consider the within-cell processes to be the sum of many cells doing them in parallel.
+The model would appear sufficiently crude and abstract that there is no difference between modelling involved inflamed cells as one big cell, or running many small cells in parallel.
+For more accurate models this distinction would probably be very relevant.